Olivia (singer)

 Olivia Theresa Longott (born February 15, 1981) is an American R&B singer.
-She is best known for performing with the hip hop group G-Unit and also known as a cast member on the VH1 reality television series Love & Hip Hop: New York.
+She is best known for performing with the hip hop group G-Unit and also formerly known as a cast member on the VH1 reality television series Love & Hip Hop: New York.

 Early life

 Olivia Theresa Longott was born on February 15, 1981, in Brooklyn, New York.
-Longott is mixed of Indian, Jamaican, and Cuban descent.
+Longott is of mixed Indian, Jamaican, and Cuban descent.
 She studied music at Bayside High School, in Queens and at Five Towns College in Dix Hills, New York.
 She began her performing career in her teenage years.

 Career

 J Records (2000–2004)

 In 2000, Olivia became the first artist signed to Clive Davis' J Records.
 Her self-titled debut album Olivia was released in 2001 and featured the singles "Bizounce" which made #15 on the charts, and "Are U Capable".
 The album debuted at No. 55 on the Billboard 200.

 G-Unit (2004–2007)

 Olivia was signed to G-Unit from 2004 to 2007.
 Her best known song from this period is "Candy Shop" with 50 Cent.
 She also released the singles "So Sexy" and "Twist It" (with Lloyd Banks) on the label.